Thomas Geisel

-Thomas Geisel (born October 26, 1963 in Ellwangen) is a German politician of the Social Democratic Party who served as mayor of Düsseldorf, the capital of Northrhine-Westphalia, from 2014 till 2020.
+Thomas Geisel (born 26 October 1963) is a German politician from the Bündnis Sahra Wagenknecht party and former member of the Social Democratic Party.
+Together with Fabio De Masi, he ran successfully in the European Parliament election in 2024 for BSW.

+He served as mayor of Düsseldorf, the capital of Northrhine-Westphalia, from 2014 until 2020 for SPD.

 Education and early career

 Trained as a lawyer, Geisel worked at Enron in London from 1998 until 2000 and at Ruhrgas from 2000 until 2013.
+He received a MPA from Harvard Kennedy School and a MA from Georgetown University.

 Political career

 Geisel joined the SPD as a member in 1983.

 In a runoff election, Geisel defeated the previous Christian Democratic mayor Dirk Elbers by gaining 59.2% of the votes.
 During his time in office, Düsseldorf sold its stake in utility RWE for 155.4 million euros ($171.28 million) in 2019.

+For the local elections on September 13, 2020, Geisel was again chosen by the SPD as the top candidate for the Düsseldrorf City Council and as a candidate for the office of mayor with 95.5% To warn young people to comply with the regulations of the Corona Protection Ordinance Geisel produced a video with rapper Farid Bang and gained nationwide attention.
+There was a hail of criticism with reference to the rapper's misogynistic and violence-glorifying lyrics, and the SPD also distanced itself from Geisel's video.
+Geisel received 26.27% of the votes cast in the first round; his challenger Stephan Keller (CDU) got 34.1%.

-Thomas Geisel lost the office as mayor in the second round of the Düsseldorf communal election on September 27, 2020, He got 44,0 % of the votes, his opponent Stephan Keller reached 56,0 %.
+Thomas Geisel lost the office as mayor in the second round of the Düsseldorf communal election on September 27, 2020, He got 44,0 % of the votes, his opponent Stephan Keller reached 56,0%.

+After the election defeat, Geisel gave up all of his mandates.

+Flip over to BSW

+Geisel got back on political stage by joining the new populist party of German political figure Sahra Wagenknecht in January 2024.
+Geisel appeared at the newly formed party's press conference on January 8, 2024 and indicated that he was seeking political office with the BSW at 2024 European Parliament election.
+Together with Fabio De Masi, he wants to become the party's top candidate.

+In the SPD, Geisel's defection was only noted without much attention.
+"He's probably bored," said Jochen Ott, head of the SPD in the state parliament of North Rhine-Westphalia.

+Positions

+Geisel supports Gerhard Schröder's Hartz IV laws.
+He said in January 2024, Schröder was "the main enemy of the SPD today".